(This article has been updated to incorporate later posts on similar topics, to get everything all in one place).

 Proficiencies modify various results.
 Failed Proficiency rolls will inversely affect the result if the failure roll is an odd number.
 If both parties have the proficiency, the change is the difference between the two parties.

 Buying on Speculation

-Merchants in each port will buy and sell cargo.
-Few merchants wait in a port just hoping a cargo ship will arrive.
+Merchants in each port will buy and sell cargo, but few merchants wait in a port.
 There will be d6 (± 2 depending on port size) merchants (potentially modified by the Charisma Reaction Adjustment) interested in transacting with the PCs.
 One half of the potential merchants are available the first full week in port, one quarter the second full week, and any remainder at one per full week.

 To determine the Base Type of Available Goods from an individual merchant roll 3d6:

 - Base Type, Per Load: (≤ 5: 50 gp, Primitive), (6-8: 150 gp, Consumer), (9-12: 250 gp, Comfort), (13-16: 400 gp, Fine), (16+: 2,000 gp1, Precious)